treading0light/brothers-green/content/create-a-nuxt-app.md

 # What is Tailwind?

 Tailwindcss is rapidly becoming the prefered method of css styling, and for good reason.
-Having a seperate stylesheet where you must flip back to your html, come up with good semantic names, and create styles that are difficult to maintain especially after a few months of not reading your css.
-Tailwind gives just about all of the css power that we love, but you put everything directly in the html element in the form of premade classes, like so:
+Having a seperate stylesheet where you must flip back to your html, come up with good semantic names, and create styles that are difficult to maintain especially after a few months of not reading your css, can quickly become unmanageable.
+Tailwind gives just about all of the css power that we love, but you put everything directly in the html element in the form of pre-made classes, like so:

 `<div class="flex flex-col items-center">`